 I am an international student, does UMD’s test-optional policy apply to me?

-An English language proficiency test is required of all non-native English speakers.
-Accepted exams include: IELTS, TOEFL, or the Duolingo English language test.
 We encourage non-native English speakers who have taken the ACT or SAT exam to submit their scores to UMD as well, as these scores will be used for advising and course placement purposes.

 How do I report my test scores?